miroapp/app-examples/examples/github-appcards/README.md

 3. From the `Redirect URI for OAuth2.0` section in app settings, click on `Options` and make sure `Use this URI for SDK authorization` is checked, as shown in the screenshot below.

-4. Click on `Install app and get OAuth token`.

-5. Rename the `.sample.env` file at the base of the `github-appcards` repo to `.env` and fill in the values as detailed in the comments.
+4. Rename the `.sample.env` file at the base of the `github-appcards` repo to `.env` and fill in the values as detailed in the comments.
 Note, your `redirectUriForSdk` on your app settings should be the same as the `MIRO_REDIRECT_URI` in your env variables.

 ```.env